Search Results for: Agastache foeniculum Anise hyssop

 Native: Eastern North America, Wisconsin native

 Wildlife Value: Attracts bees, butterflies, & birds.
-Larval host plant for many moths, and the Anise Swallowtail butterfly.
+Larval host plant for many moths, including Io moth, several Sphinx moth species, and the Anise Swallowtail butterfly.
 Deer resistant.
 Nitrogen fixer.

 Genus name honors Henry Compton (1632-1713), Bishop of London and patron of botany.
-Many Native Americans (Algonquin, Cherokee, Chippewa, Delaware, Menominee, Delaware, Potawatomi) used this plant for a wide variety of purposes: crushed leaves inhaled for headache; leaf infusions for round worms, fevers, beverage, blood purifier, blisters, clear mucus from lungs, bladder inflammation, rash from poison ivy, swelling, flux, stomach cramps, itch; fragrant leaves- burned or crushed for incense in ceremony, perfume; decoction for childbirth, tonic and miscellaneous other uses, sprinkle on medicine to poison enemy, prevent blueberries from spoiling, leaves in fire to make smudge to ward off mosquitoes.
+Many Native Americans (Algonquin, Cherokee, Chippewa, Delaware, Menominee, Potawatomi) used this plant for a wide variety of purposes: crushed leaves inhaled for headache.
+Leaf infusions for round worms, fevers, beverage, blood purifier, blisters, clear mucus from lungs, bladder inflammation, rash from poison ivy, swelling, flux, stomach cramps, itch.
+Fragrant leaves- burned or crushed for incense in ceremony, perfume; decoction for childbirth, tonic.
+Other: sprinkle on medicine to poison enemy, prevent blueberries from spoiling, leaves in fire to make smudge to ward off mosquitoes.
 Oneida made a tea.